majstomphorst/fireApp-pset06/AUDIT.md

 # fireApp-pset06
 ### Audit - App studio - pset06 - 11436727 - Maxim Stomphorst

-As you can see in the screenshots below the better code hub gives me 3 suggestions<br>
+As shown in the screenshots below, the better code hub (Better Code Hub)gave me three suggestions.<br>
 - Parameters: 5 Lines of code: 7.
 ```
 Keep Unit Interfaces Small:
   MessageViewController.​didPressSend(UIButton,​String,​String,​String,​Date)
       starts at line 83 in fireApp-pset06/​MessageViewController.​swift
 ```
-I can't change these line of code without significant changes to the structure.
-Because the complaint is about the 5 Parameters, this is caused by the `JSQMesage` API and the function i'm calling.
+I can't change these lines of code without making significant changes to the structure.
+Because the complaint is about the 5 parameters, this is caused by the `JSQMesage` API and the function i'm calling.

 - Units of code to long.
 ```